 With so many options in bulk food stores, it can be difficult to know where to start.
 Continue reading for my ten go-to bulk food items and how to use them

-Did you know that spices can lose their flavor and intensity over time?
+Did you know that spices can lose their flavour and intensity over time?
 I don’t know about you but I have bags of spices in my pantry that are years old.
 Or is there a recipe that calls for a spice you’ve never heard of before and are unsure if you will ever use it again?
 Buy the amount you will use for the recipe or know you will use in the next six months so your spices keep their flavour profile.

 Lentils are one of my favourite things to buy in bulk.
 They are such a bang for your buck protein source and so versatile.
 If you are new to cooking with lentils try buying just the amount you’ll need for a recipe to try them out!
 These Lentil Tacos are a go-to recipe for me and come together quickly.

 Cooking with dried beans is one of my biggest money-saving tips.
 Canned beans are already a cheap source of protein but when you buy dried beans and soak them yourself it’s even cheaper (and less wasteful!).
 I use my instant pot which is a fast and easy way to cook dried beans.
 Chickpeas, black beans and kidney beans are always on hand in my pantry to add some plant-based protein and fibre to my dishes!
 Try soaking and cooking your chickpeas the night before so they are ready to go for this 20 Minute Chickpea Curry recipe or this Chickpea Spinach Salad recipe.